Common Reasons for Breast Implant Removal

 Breast explant surgery with a lift and skin tightening

-This procedure helps you achieve a natural look.
-As breast implants cause the breast to stretch, your breast surgeon may also suggest mastopexy at the same time as implant removal.
-This will include a lift to correct sagging, which will elevate the nipple and areola.
-It will also reshape your breasts for a more natural shape and lift.
+As breast implants cause the breast to stretch, your breast surgeon may also suggest a breast lift (mastopexy) at the same time as implant removal.
+This will include a lift to correct the descending breast skin, elevating the nipple and areola.

 Breast implant removal with replacement

-Many women choose to replace their implants due to implant ruptures, leaks, deflation, hardened scar tissue, or other issues.
-Implants will last about 15 to 20 years, although replacement is often advised after 10 years.
-This process involves removing the implants, followed by tightening the skin in some cases, and finally insertion of new implants.
+Patients may choose to replace their implants due to implant ruptures, leaks, deflation, hardened scar tissue, or other issues.
+Implants will last about 15 to 20 years, although replacement is often advised after ten years.
+This process involves removing the implants, tightening the skin in some cases, and finally, insertion of new implants.

 Read more information about Implant Removal & Replacement